Unit 20 - Sentinel downloader¶

 There are plenty of libraries or tools which allow downloading Sentinel products.

-For GRASS GIS there is the i.sentinel toolbox.
-It consists of six GRASS addon modules:
+For GRASS there are the i.sentinel toolbox.
+It consists of six GRASS addon tools:

-The addon can be installed by g.extension or from the main menu Settings ‣ Addons extensions ‣ Install extension from addons.
+The addon can be installed by g.extension or from the main menu .

 g.extension extension=i.sentinel